I'll (singer)

 No Jeong-hun (born November 13, 1994), better known by his stage name I'll (아일) is a South Korean singer and songwriter who debuted in 2017.
 Besides his solo work, he is also the front man of Hoppipolla (호피폴라), a band that won a television talent show called Superband (슈퍼밴드) on JTBC in 2019.

 Life and career

-No was born in 1994.
+I'll was born in 1994.
 He is the younger brother of singer-actor No Min-woo.
 He double majored in jazz piano and composition at the Boston Berklee College of Music.

 He debuted as a solo singer-songwriter in 2017 with the single album Maybe We Are, produced and arranged by his brother.
 The album also entered the Oricon charts.
 His second single album, titled Last Winter was released in 2018, and featured singer Juniel.

 He also contributed to the original soundtrack of the television drama Partners for Justice 2, with a song called "Poison", written and produced by his brother.
 In October 2019, he performed the soundtrack "Breaking Dawn" for the television series Vagabond.

-In 2020, No contributed to the original soundtrack of the tvN South Korean television series Oh My Baby.
+In 2020, I'll contributed to the original soundtrack of the tvN South Korean television series Oh My Baby.